Chalarangelo/30-seconds-of-code/snippets/overflow-scroll-gradient.md

 #### Explanation

-1. `position: relative` on the parent establishes a Cartesian positioning context for psuedo elements.
+1. `position: relative` on the parent establishes a Cartesian positioning context for psuedo-elements.
 2. `::after` defines a pseudo element.
 3. `background-image: linear-gradient(...)` adds a linear gradient that fades from transparent to white (top to bottom).
 4. `position: absolute` takes the pseudo element out of the flow of the document and positions it in relation to the parent.
 5. `width: 300px` matches the size of the scrolling element (which is a child of the parent that has the pseudo element).
-6. `height: 25px` is the height of the fading gradient psuedo element, which should be kept relatively small.
+6. `height: 25px` is the height of the fading gradient psuedo-element, which should be kept relatively small.
-7. `bottom: 0` positions the pseudo element at the bottom of the parent.
+7. `bottom: 0` positions the pseudo-element at the bottom of the parent.
+8. `pointer-events: none` specifies that the psuedo-element cannot be a target of mouse events, allowing text behind it to still be selectable/interactive.

 #### Browser support